IFPB Home Page

 Who We Are

-Shady Hakim is currently a student at Georgetown University where he is completing an MA in Arab Studies and a Ph.D. in History.
-From 2002-2005, he directed the Middle East Peace Education Program of the American Friends Service Committee (AFSC) in Los Angeles, CA. Shady has spent over three months in the occupied West Bank, working with the Christian Peacemaker Team in Hebron in solidarity with Palestinian and Israeli peace and human rights groups (1998-99), and more recently on an FOR delegation in summer 2004, as well as leading a delegation of CASA students in spring 2006.
-He has also spent several years studying abroad in Cairo, Egypt.
+Shady Hakim is currently studying at Georgetown University, where he is receiving a master's degree in Arabic studies and a doctorate in history.
+From 2002 to 2005, he directed the American Friends Service Committee (AFSC) educational program on Middle East peace in Los Angeles.
+Shady spent more than three months in the occupied West Bank working with a group of Christian peacekeepers in Hebron in solidarity with Palestinian and Israeli groups for peace and human rights (1998-1999), most recently as part of the for delegation in the summer of 2004 and led a delegation of Casa students in the spring of 2006.
+He also spent several years studying abroad in Cairo, Egypt.

 ©2007 Interfaith Peace-Builders